runtimeverification/erc777-semantics/README.md

 two builtin implementations for hooks, which are just enough to test the standard.

-ERC777 also allows the contract to be backwards compatible with the oder ERC20 standard, and provides both ERC777 and ERC20 interfaces at the same time.
+ERC777 also allows the contract to be backwards compatible with the older ERC20 standard, and provides both ERC777 and ERC20 interfaces at the same time.
-Yet ERC777 standard alters the behavior of ERC20 functions.
+Yet, the ERC777 standard alters the behavior of ERC20 functions.
-For example, ERC20 transfer operations are required to call the ERC777 hook functions, if they are registered, to make sure that hook mechanism not bypassed, regardless of which interface is used.
+For example, the ERC20 transfer functions are required to call the ERC777 hook functions, if they are registered, to make sure that the hook mechanism not bypassed, regardless of which interface is used.
 To capture this, ERC777-K also models the updated ERC20 functions.

-During development, we discovered a number of ambiguities in the standard which we documented and delivered to the authors of ERC777: https://github.com/runtimeverification/erc777-semantics/wiki/Issues
+During the development of the ERC777-K semantics, we discovered a number of ambiguities in the standard which we documented and delivered to the authors of ERC777: https://github.com/runtimeverification/erc777-semantics/wiki/Issues